 DrumBrute - General Questions

-As you may have noticed, in the Midi Control Center > Drumbrute > Device settings, there is a parameter called "Local Control".
+In the Midi Control Center > Drumbrute > Device settings, there is a parameter called "Local Control".

 If this parameter is set to OFF, your won't be able to trigger the sounds from your Drumbrute Pads / Sequencer.